craftmetrics/esp32-mcp342x/README.md

 # ESP32-MCP342X

-ESP32 compatiple library for MCP342X series of ADCs with i2c interface.
+ESP-IDF compatible library for using the MCP342X series of ADCs with i2c interface.

 ## Dependencies